fcatrin/fstr/README.md

 # FSTR - FAC SoundTracker Replayer

-This is a player for MSX FAC Soundtracker files on MS-DOS Computer.
+This is a player for MSX FAC Soundtracker files on MS-DOS computers.
 FSTR was released in 1994.
 The code is published only for historic reasons.

 The published binary can be find here: http://www.msxarchive.nl/pub/msx/utils/othersys/

-Following is the original README file.
-For preserveration, the text is conserved as-is, no evident corrections to grammar problems will be done.
+Following is the **original README file**.
+For preserveration, the text is conserved as-is, **no evident corrections to grammar problems will be done**.

 ```
 FAC Soundtracker Replayer for PC compatibles.